Hydrogen Oxygen Therapy: What It Is, How It Works, and What the Research Shows

 Primary mechanism Selective antioxidant (hydrogen) Hyperoxygenation

-Session setting Open room, at home or clinic Sealed hyperbaric chamber
+Session setting Open room, home or clinic Sealed hyperbaric chamber

 Cost per session $50 to $150 (or home device) $150 to $350+